 The curriculum in psychotherapy theory and process requires the completion of five courses that survey a variety of theoretical perspectives, clinical orientations, and treatment modalities.
 These courses are generally completed during the first and second academic years.
+Students who successfully complete courses in the Psychological Evaluation (indicated by ) and Psychotherapy Theory and Practice areas are required to pass the Clinical Competency Examination at the end of the first academic year and prior to starting Practicum 2 at the Gronowski Center.
 The graduate courses required in this area are: